 - In a large mixing bowl, stir together the flour, rice flour or corn flour and caster sugar or icing sugar.

 - Using a wooden spoon or your hands, work the butter into the flour mixture until you have a smooth dough.
 It might take a little while to come together, but it will eventually - so keep going!
-However, try not to overwork the dough or your shortbread will be tough.
+However, please try not to overwork or knead the dough or your shortbread will be tough, not meltingly light!

 - Press the dough in the lined baking tin, coaxing it into the corners and trying to make it an even thickness all over.
 Using the tip of a sharp knife, lightly mark out twenty even sized pieces.
 Prick the shortbread all over with a fork, making sure you go right through the dough.
 Alternatively, you can roll the shortbread out on a lightly floured surface and cut into shapes.